mamun-131/gpt-3-embeddings-question-answering-app/README.md

 ## Running Example of Python and OpenAI API

-This is app for document reading and asking question about the document.
+This is an app for document reading and asking question about the document.
 This app is powered by LLM (GPT-3.5).
-There is direct question answering solution by GPT for a bigger document.
-GPT context has limitation of 2049 tokens for a context.
+There is no direct question answering solution by GPT for a bigger document.
+GPT context has limitation of 2049 tokens.
 So we have to apply a tric to split document into different paragraph and embadde the paragraphs.
 When any question is ask that would be converted to word embedding and perform a semantic search on embeddings of full document and will find most relevent paragraph.
 The most relevent paragraph will be injected into chatgpt prompt through API and will get a generative answer.
 This process has an awesome result.